ShippingEasy/shippingeasy-api-examples/README.md

 1. Enter your API Credentials

-   Select the `configure` option from the Environment drop down in the upper right.
+   Select the `Configure` option from the Environment drop down in the upper right.

    ![Configure Environment Screen](readme_images/configure-env.png)

    This will open the Environments modal.
-In the modal enter your api_key and api_secret in the Value column.
+In the modal, enter your `api_key` and `api_secret` in the Value column.
 These values for your account can be found in the ShippingEasy UI under [Settings > Account Settings > API Credentials](https://app.shippingeasy.com/settings/api_credentials).

    ![Configure Environment Screen](readme_images/config-env-screen.png)

-   You will need to select an environment from the drop down in the upper right of the Bruno UI and configure the environment with your missing secrets such as api_secret, api_key, and optional store_api_key from the [ShippingEasy UI](https://app.shippingeasy.com/settings/api_credentials)

 1. Run the API call by clicking on the arrow in the upper right.